zhangshifen38/gittest/readme.txt

-Git is a verison control system.
+Git is a distributed verison control system.
 Git is free software.